cpp-io2d/P0267_RefImpl/BUILDING.md

 cmake -G "Xcode" --config Debug "-DCMAKE_BUILD_TYPE=Debug" ../. open io2d.xcodeproj
 ```
+Note: The above instructions do not include Pango installation instructions.
+We intend to include these when text rendering support is available, if not before then.

 ### CoreGraphics/Mac on macOS
 CMake script expects libpng to be installed if tests are required.